shred/cilla/src/site/markdown/setup.md

 The administration interface is a separate project that runs on its own web server and connects to your blog via SOAP web services.
 This means that *you have to keep your blog instance running* for administration.

 If you keep the default configurations, the administration interface should start up just fine.
-However, changes can be made at `cilla-admin/src/etc/jetty.xml` if required.
-If you run your blog on a different IP or port, you need to adjust this file.
+However, in `/opt/cilla/conf/admin-config.properties` you can override individual settings you will find in `cilla-admin/src/main/resources/admin-config.properties` if necessary.

-Now open another console, change to the admin module and start jetty:
+Now open another console, change to the admin module and start Tomcat:

 ```
 cd cilla-admin
-mvn jetty:run
+mvn tomcat7:run
 ```

 You can reach the administration interface at http://localhost:8091 now, where you can login as "admin" (default password is "admin") and create your first blog article.